 You can see why treating hypothyroidism can address several issues all at once, and yet the test is something that some of you still have to fight for.
 It’s head-scratching to me when I receive letters like this from MaryJo:

 “It took my doctor almost 2 years of pleading and phone calls, and I took him your book but he said it was not my problem.
-I finally got the FULL thyroid test you recommended and I’m so glad for this!!!!
-He reluctantly gave me some medicine Immediately the first week on Armour and I felt better than I have in the last 8 years!!
+I finally got the FULL thyroid test you recommended and I’m so glad about this!!!!
+He reluctantly gave me some medicine Immediately after the first week on Armour and I felt better than I have in the last 8 years!!
 It’s been about 2 months right now and I’ve lost 10 pounds too.
 Cannot say enough about you right now I only wish I hadn’t waited so long.”

-Blood tests for these things should be the #1 thing you do before you opt in for statin drugs, and then subsequent medications to treat side effects such as muscle relaxers, analgesics and sleeping pills.
+Blood tests for these things should be the #1 thing you do before you opt-in for statin drugs, and then subsequent medications to treat side effects such as muscle relaxers, analgesics, and sleeping pills.
 A good endocrinologist will know all this.

 If you do start medication for thyroid, be aware that there are significant interactions with popular items such as diary (because of the calcium content) as well as iron supplements like “ferrous sulfate.”
 You need to separate your thyroid medication (Levothyroxine) from these by 4 hours.